 - 2. Extract the archive.
 You will see src/ and several other sub-directories.
-But only the contents in src/ are needed to work LuaTeX-ja. - 3.
-If you downloaded this package from CTAN, you have to run following commands to generate classes and ltj-kinsoku.lua (the file which stores default "kinsoku" parameters):
+But only the contents in src/ are needed to work LuaTFX-ja. - 3.
+If you downloaded this package from CTAN, you have to run following commands to generate classes: